52 Photo Tips #14: Experiment with expired film

 But they haven’t completely disappeared.
 A decade after many of them were discontinued, they can still be found on auction sites like eBay.
 And expired film can create images that look completely different to their fresh counterparts.

 Film expires.
-The effects of heat and background radiation cause gradual, inexorable damage.
+The effects of headache with viagra heat and background radiation cause gradual, inexorable damage.
 But extending their lives is as simple as sticking them in a fridge or, even better, a freezer.
 Frozen film’s life can be extended by decades.

 A tunnel dome in Greenwich, London, shot on massively expired Konica R100 slide film bought in Istanbul